refined-github/refined-github/readme.md

 ### Previously part of Refined GitHub

-GitHub implemented 25 features that used to be part of Refined GitHub 🎉
+GitHub implemented dozens of features that used to be part of Refined GitHub 🎉

 <details><summary>See list</summary>